Chao Gai

-Chao Gai, nicknamed "Pagoda-Shifting Heavenly King", is a fictional character in Water Margin, one of the Four Great Classical Novels of Chinese literature.
-He is not one of the 108 Stars of Destiny because he dies before the Grand Assembly of the 108 Stars.
-However, after his death, he serves as a spiritual guardian of the outlaws, who from time to time dedicate ceremonial sacrifices to him.
+Chao Gai, nicknamed "Pagoda-Shifting Heavenly King", is a fictional character in Water Margin, one of the Classic Chinese Novels.
+In the novel, he is the chief of the outlaw band based at Liangshan Marsh, but he is not one of the 108 Heroes as he is killed in battle before the 108 Heroes are fully assembled.
+After his death, he serves as a spiritual guardian of the 108 Heroes, who periodically dedicate ceremonial sacrifices to him.

 Background

 Chao Gai earned his nickname "Pagoda-Shifting Heavenly King" after carrying a pagoda miniature from the west side of a creek to the east, where his village stood, to deter malevolent spirits.
-His fellows commonly refer to him as "Heavenly King Chao" (晁天王).
+His fellows commonly refer to him as "Heavenly King Chao".
 Born in a wealthy family, he serves as the baozheng (保正; a chief of a village with 500 households) of Dongxi Village (東溪村; "Eastern Creek Village") in Yuncheng County, Shandong.
 Apart from having a wide network of friends and acquaintances throughout the jianghu, he also maintains close friendships with the local chief constables Zhu Tong and Lei Heng.

 Robbing the convoy of birthday gifts

-When Chao Gai's friend Liu Tang receives news that a convoy escorting some birthday gifts for the Imperial Tutor Cai Jing will be passing by Dongxi Village, he wants to rob the convoy and plans to get Chao Gai to help him.
+When Chao Gai's friend Liu Tang receives news that a convoy escorting some birthday gifts for the corrupt official Cai Jing will be passing by Dongxi Village, he wants to rob the convoy and plans to get Chao Gai to help him.
 During his journey to Dongxi Village, he gets drunk and falls asleep in a rundown temple.
 Lei Heng, who passes by the temple, suspects that Liu Tang is a fugitive so he arrests him.
-Along the way back to the county office, Lei Heng decides to visit Chao Gai and take a break at Dongxi Village.
+On the way back to the county office, Lei Heng visits Chao Gai at Dongxi Village.
 While Lei Heng is enjoying the village's hospitality, Chao Gai surreptitiously meets Liu Tang and finds out what happened.
-He then lies to Lei Heng that Liu Tang is a distant relative and gets Lei Heng to release Liu Tang.
+He then lies to Lei Heng that Liu Tang is a distant relative of his, so Lei Heng releases Liu Tang.

-Chao Gai forms a team of seven to rob the convoy.
-They disguise themselves as date traders and, with Bai Sheng's help, trick the escorts into consuming wine spiked with drugs that will make them unconscious.
+Chao Gai teams up with six others, including Liu Tang, to rob the convoy.
+They disguise themselves as jujube traders and, with Bai Sheng's help, trick the escorts into consuming alcoholic drinks spiked with drugs that will make them unconscious.

 Once the unsuspecting escorts are knocked out, Chao Gai and his friends escape with the birthday gifts.
-After the incident, the authorities order the constable He Tao to track down and arrest the robbers.
+After the incident, the authorities order He Tao, a law enforcement officer, to track down and arrest the robbers.
 Bai Sheng carelessly reveals his role in the robbery and ends up being arrested.
 Despite being tortured, Bai Sheng refuses to name his accomplices even though He Tao already knows that Chao Gai is one of them.